apsears/data_agent/README.md

 # Claude Data Agent

+> **🚀 September 2025 Update:** This project has been completely migrated from PydanticAI to **native Anthropic tool calling** with massive improvements: 86.5% cost reduction, 5/5 accuracy scores, and simplified architecture.
+See [migration docs](docs/2025_09_27_20_45_pydantic_ai_removal_complete.md) for details.

-A sophisticated agentic system built with **PydanticAI** that gives Claude the ability to:
+A sophisticated agentic system built with **native Anthropic tool calling** that gives Claude the ability to:
 - Write and execute Python scripts in isolated workspaces
 - Implement ReAct (Reasoning-Acting-Observing) patterns
 - Generate detailed JSON logs of each reasoning stage